MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-intune.md

 ### For 1903+ systems
 The steps to use Intune's Custom OMA-URI functionality to leverage the [ApplicationControl CSP](https://docs.microsoft.com/windows/client-management/mdm/applicationcontrol-csp) and deploy a custom WDAC policy to 1903+ systems are:

-1. Know a generated policy’s GUID, which can be found in the policy xml as `<PolicyID>`
+1. Know a generated policy's GUID, which can be found in the policy xml as `<PolicyID>`
 2. Convert the policy XML to binary format using the ConvertFrom-CIPolicy cmdlet in order to be deployed.
 The binary policy may be signed or unsigned.
 3. Open the Microsoft Intune portal and click **Device configuration** > **Profiles** > **Create profile**.
 4. Type a name for the new profile, select **Windows 10 and later** as the **Platform** and **Custom** as the **Profile type**.